 Your immediate response to saving energy is that you don’t need a washing machine at all.
 If you wash everything by hand, you will save so much money.
 True, but it takes a lot longer.
 Imagine trying to wash your clothes, your partner’s, and your children’s – it would take all week!
 You have things to do, which is why washing machines are so handy.

 Instead, think about washing some things by hand instead of putting them in the washing machine.
 This can include smaller items – like underwear and socks – or possibly clothes that need to be worn.
+You could check this guide on how to hand wash clothes before trying it out, if you’re not used to the process.
+Hand wash some clothes for a few days and you will likely get better at it.
 Doing small loads by hand can reduce the total number of loads your washing machine deals with every week.
 That could save a few hours of ‘on time’ for this device, which adds up to energy and money savings!

 To help you out, here’s a short video explaining how to wash clothes by hand properly: